dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/cloud-build-and-view-your-docs.md

 pagination_next: null
 ---

 dbt enables you to generate documentation for your project and data warehouse, and renders the documentation in a website.
-For more information, see [Documentation](/docs/collaborate/documentation).
+For more information, see [Documentation](/docs/collaborate/documentation) for details

 ## Set up a documentation job